effiemincer/database_mini_proj/README.md

 ## Queries
+Any query or parameterized query that returned tables are stored as csv files in /Query Responses.
+Responses that are just a message are commented in the sql file underneath the query.

 Here are the queries in our own words, they are all available in full with timing information in Queries.sql:
 1. Retrieve a list of all readers along with the total number of books they have ever borrowed.
 2. Find the last notification sent to each reader and its status.